msteinder/kagenti/examples/identity/keycloak_llama_stack/README.md

 # Tutorial for Llama Stack and MCP and Access Token propagation

-This tutorial is will take us through obtaining an initial access token and sending it through Llama stack to call a tool with this access token.
+This tutorial is will take us through obtaining an initial access token and sending it through Llama Stack to call a tool with this access token.
 This tool is a Golang server that will be secured via Keycloak.

 This tutorial is broken down into the following steps: